St. Oswald's Protestant Episcopal Church

-St. Oswald's Protestant Episcopal Church is a historic Episcopal church located near Skidmore, Atchison County, Missouri.
+St. Oswald's Protestant Episcopal Church is a historic Episcopal church located in southeastern Atchison County, Missouri.
+It is located about eight miles west of Skidmore and ten miles north of Mound City.

 It was built in 1892, and is a one-story, cruciform plan, Shingle style building on a brick foundation.
 It is sheathed in rough-sawn weatherboard and has a gable roof.
 It was listed on the National Register of Historic Places in 1992.